Material Preparation Before Injection Molding Is Important

-After the mold are set, some processing of the purchased materials is required before injection molding, mainly drying and dehumidifying (water absorption).
+After the mold is set, some processing of the purchased materials is required before injection molding, mainly drying and dehumidifying (water absorption).

 The key process in injection molding is to dry the plastic before injection.

-The reason plastics have to be dry is because they contain water, which, if not dried, can affect the quality of the finished product.
+The reason plastics have to be dry is that they contain water, which, if not dried, can affect the quality of the finished product.